 The usual maximum credit load is 18 academic credit hours per semester.
-Honor students may take one additional course with their academic dean's permission.
+Honor students enrolled in an honors course may take one additional course without their academic dean's permission.
 Students on probation may not take more than 15 credit hours per semester without special permission from their academic dean.
 The maximum credit load for any summer session is 7 credits.